VolkovLabs/volkovlabs-abc-panel/README.md

 - Provides unit test configuration.
 - Based on the latest version of Grafana.
 - Includes GitHub Actions for CI and Release.
-- Includes the Static Data Source to emulate any data.
+- Includes Static Data Source to emulate any data.

 ## Feedback